mondeja/mdpo/docs/cli.rst

 * **md2po** is used to dump strings from Markdown files into PO files as msgids.
-* **po2md** is used to produce a translated Markdown file from a source Markdown file and a pofile with extracted msgids and translated msgstrs.
+* **po2md** is used to produce a translated Markdown file from a source Markdown file and a PO file with extracted msgids and translated msgstrs.
 * **md2po2md** is a convenient wrapper for **md2po** and **po2md**.
-* **mdpo2html** is used to produce a translated HTML file from a source HTML file produced from Markdown file using a Markdown-to-HTML converter, and a pofile of reference for strings.
+* **mdpo2html** is used to produce a translated HTML file from a source HTML file produced from Markdown file using a Markdown-to-HTML converter, and a PO file of reference for strings.

 .. raw:: html